getodk/central-frontend/README.md

 Next, install dependencies by running `npm install`.

 Install NGINX.
-Depending on your operating system and how you install NGINX, you may need to change the absolute paths in ODK Central Frontend's [`nginx.conf`](/nginx.conf).
+Depending on your operating system and how you install NGINX, you may need to change the absolute paths in the development [`nginx.conf`](/nginx.conf).

 You will also need to set up [ODK Central Backend](https://github.com/opendatakit/central-backend).